 The Digication Blog

-Just how much value can you get from deeper student collaboration in university programs and what impact does this have for the university and the organizations they work with?
+How much value can you get from deeper student collaboration in University programs, and how does this impact the university and the organizations they work with?

 What Student-Centered Learning Involves